 - Each organization will be asked during the self-certification process to identify all U.S. entities or U.S. subsidiaries of the organization also adhering to the Privacy Shield Principles and covered under the organization’s self-certification.

-- The organization can either 1) list the entities and subsidiaries by name or, 2) if an individual could readily understand the subsidiaries’ connection to the organization due to the use of a shared brand name as part of the entities’ names, the organization may indicate “all U.S. subsidiaries using brand name [X],” excluding particular entities if applicable.
+- The organization can either 1) list the U.S. entities and U.S. subsidiaries by name or, 2) if an individual could readily understand the U.S. subsidiaries’ connection to the organization due to the use of a shared brand name as part of the entities’ names, the organization may indicate “all U.S. subsidiaries using brand name [X],” excluding particular entities if applicable.

 - Per the Notice Principle, organizations must also inform individuals about the U.S. entities or U.S. subsidiaries also adhering to the Principles.

-Q. Can organizations adjust their recertification date?
+Q7: Can organizations adjust their recertification date?

 - In order to allow organizations to set their own annual schedules, organizations that participate in one or both Frameworks may adjust their annual recertification date by re-certifying early to one or both Frameworks.